Hanna-Barbara Gerl-Falkovitz

-Hanna-Barbara Gerl-Falkovitz (born 23 November 1945 in Oberwappenöst, Germany) is a German Catholic philosopher and author.
+Hanna-Barbara Gerl-Falkovitz (born 23 November 1945) is a German Catholic philosopher and author.
 She studies Catholic religious philosophy of the 19th and 20th centuries.

 Biography

 Education

 Gerl-Falkovitz studied philosophy, German Studies, and political science at the universities of Munich and Heidelberg from 1965 to 1971; she earned her doctorate from the University of Munich in 1971.
 In an interview in 2021, she said of this formative period in her life, "The theology of the 1960s, when I was studying in Munich, was not attractive for me: too much historical criticism, also in methodology, too much existentialism."
 By contrast, she explained, "In philosophy I learned to see the structures and objective orders of thinking and of the world, the contradictions of atheism, the senselessness of denying the truth.
 Also, the deep meaning of the objective world, that is much more than a construction of the human mind."

-While she was the Director of Studies at Burg Rothenfels am Main from 1975 to 1984, she earned her Habilitation from the University of Munich in 1979, submitting a monograph on the theologian Romano Guardini.
+While she was the Director of Studies at Burg Rothenfels am Main from 1975 to 1984, she earned her habilitation from the University of Munich in 1979, submitting a monograph on the theologian Romano Guardini.

 Career

 From 1993 to 2011, she held the chair for Religious Philosophy and Comparative Religious Studies at the Technical University of Dresden.
 She gained considerable popularity at a university struggling with its Communist past by offering courses and lectures on Christian notions of reconciliation and forgiveness.

 Since 2011, she has been Director of the European Institute for Philosophy and Religion (EUPHRat) at the Pope Benedict XVI Philosophical-Theological University in Heiligenkreuz, Austria.

 She is one of the editors of the 29-volume German edition of the collected works Romano Guardini and one of the editors of the 27-volume German edition of the collected works of Edith Stein (Edith Stein Gesamtausgabe, Verlag Herder).
 She is widely considered to be an expert on Ida Friederike Görres, and is the founder and vice president of the Gertrud von le Fort Society.

 She was a delegate to the Synodal Way process of the Catholic Church in Germany.
 On February 22, 2023 – Ash Wednesday – she and three others resigned as delegates.
-In a statement, the four expressed concern about the "direction and the conduct" of the Synodal Way and they wrote that the process was “casting doubt on central Catholic doctrines and beliefs.”
+In a statement, the four expressed concern about the "direction and the conduct" of the Synodal Way and they said that it was “casting doubt on central Catholic doctrines and beliefs.”

 Interviews with Gerl-Falkovitz appear frequently in German-language media; she is a frequent public speaker.